lslguru/easy-gacha/README.markdown

 to load...) and configure them ~100 at a time.
 Memory testing will indicate where the limits to number of configured items is.

-## Pinging registry ##

-Setting up a more complex timer to periodically ping the registry adds lag, increases complexity, and reduces available memory.
-The registry is instead programmed to double-check that the Easy Gacha still exists before responding to a search.

 ## Help Icons ##

 There would be so many of them scattered all over the screens that it would be